 Background

 Data strategies across Europe are published and updated continuously.
 Their number is increasing.
-Any such strategies have a key denominator: facilitating data sharing, overcoming data silos, digitalize public sectors, whilst protecting individuals’ rights and upholding control.
+Any such strategies have a key denominator: facilitating data sharing, overcoming data silos, digitising public sectors, whilst protecting individuals’ rights and upholding control.

 Most initiatives focus on technical layers facilitating data exchange.
 However, any such technical layers find their limitations where the applicable legal framework defines boundaries.
 E.g., GDPR prevents any data processing for which there is no upfront and exhaustively determined purpose and related legal grounds.
 Five years since GDPR, private and public sector has established individual approaches on adhering to GDPR requirements.
 Nonetheless, any such determination is individual to the controller responsible for such data processing.
 In other words: where strategies impose the overarching objective to enhance data sharing, to increase collaboration, to utilize existing data for the good of society.